Showing posts with label nethermost pike. Show all posts

 The route : clockwise from Patterdale

 This walk is essentially the typical route up Helvellyn from Patterdale and via Striding Edge.
-The typical return is then via Swirral Edge and Catstye Cam (that route is described here) but today I wanted to extend the walk further and so from Helvellyn, continued northwards and returned via Sticks Pass.
+The typical return is then via Swirral Edge and Catstye Cam (that route is described here).
+However, today I wanted to extend the walk further and so from Helvellyn, continued northwards and returned via Sticks Pass.

 The walk starts along the single track road in the lower Grisedale valley before bearing off right to ascend the southern flanks of Birkhouse Moor.